pygame-community/pygame-ce/docs/reST/ref/geometry.rst

          | :sl:`radius of the circle`
          | :sg:`r -> float`

-         Represents how big the circle is.
+         Represents the size of the circle.
 It can't be negative.
 Reassigning it scales the circle.

          .. versionadded:: 2.4.0

-         .. versionchanged:: 2.5.1 It is allowed to create degenerate circles with radius equal to ``0``.
-This also applies to virtual attributes.
+         .. versionchanged:: 2.5.1 It is now allowed to create degenerate circles with :math:`r = 0`.

          .. ## Circle.r ##